3mdeb/news-and-ideas/blog/content/post/2024-04-12-odroid-m1-secure-boot.md

 ### Creating Loader

+In this step I created loader which will be used to write pre-loader (U-Boot TPL and SPL) to SPI flash memory.
 To create loader I used `boot_merger` tool from rkbin repository.
 Loader that was created when building u-boot contains old SPL without signature node so I needed to create new one.
 To do that I used `RKBOOT/RK3568MINIALL.ini` config